-Processes and Systems A Process is a series of rules and steps that take you from start to finish.
-Companies can have a lead generation process, a sales process, a process for responding to RFPs, a process for putting together proposals and a process for onboarding new clients.
-That set of rules and steps helps us ensure we don't miss anything important.
+A series of rules and steps that take you from start to finish.
+Most companies have a lead generation process, a sales process, a process for responding to RFPs, a process for putting together proposals and a process for onboarding new clients.
+That set of rules and steps helps us make sure we don't miss anything important.

 A system is a group of components that work together.
-The Re: SalesTM Operating System includes strategies, frameworks and processes as well as technology to support it.
+The re: Sales Operating System includes strategies, frameworks and processes as well as technology to support it.